-Of all the executive resume writers’ tips I have shared over the years, effectively communicating “yourself” to meet the hiring managers’ and executive recruiters’ demands is vital.
+Of all the executive resume writers’ tips I have shared over the years, effectively communicating “yourself” to meet the hiring managers and executive recruiters’ demands is vital.

 You’ll see endless lists appearing online and in top business magazines every year showing the desired skills and attributes looked for in chief executives.
 These qualities are gathered from thousands of CEOs with hiring authority from the board of directors and companies’ executive suites.

 As a professional resume writer with 20 years of expertise, it’s not unusual for a resume to land in my inbox for review.
 The document was meant to be targeted to an executive position but didn’t have any or very few of the best CEO qualities.
-Sometimes a few core competencies are listed, but nothing is provided to back them up through examples, context, and quantifiable evidence.
+A few core competencies are sometimes listed, but nothing is provided to back them up through examples, context, and quantifiable evidence.

 Showing Executive-Level Leadership in Your Resume